Which Headless CMS is the best fit for your Digital Product?

 Based on these evaluation criteria, the Headless CMS products that we are recommending the most to our clients are:

 This solution is the first Headless CMS to use GraphQL instead of a RESTful API.
 We consider GraphQL superior to REST, but it is still a newer standard and in some cases the interconnectivity with other systems might be a limiter.
 Last year GraphCMS released their next generation CMS platform, which is completely rebuilt for faster performance and boasts an all new UI for content managers.
 We rank the new GraphCMS UI as best-in-class and appreciate the frequent release of new features.
 If your team can support GraphQL, then GraphCMS can be a great solution to future proof your Headless CMS selection.
+Their free tier is flexible enough to cover many project use cases, and the professional level is priced competitively starting at $299/month.

 One of the oldest and most established players in the Headless CMS industry, Contentful checks the boxes for most projects with ease.
 From our experience we consider them one of the market leaders, which is also reflected in the strong community support available.
 We particularly appreciate the variety of code repositories on their Github account, which includes SDKs for several programming languages.
 Recently Contentful expanded their free offering, but at the same time increased the entry-level paid plan to $489/month, which is the most expensive among the Headless CMS options reviewed here.
 Contentful does offer a pro-bono program for qualifying non-profits; inquire with them directly if you think you may qualify.

 Like Contentful, Prismic is one of the older companies in the space.
 They offer a full-featured account for a single CMS user for free, which can be perfect for smaller or experimental projects, or anyone wanting to try a Headless CMS for their product.
 Even Prismic’s entry level paid account is only $84/year, undercutting most other mainstream competitors.
-Their team has also created a myriad of starter project libraries and SDKs that cover everything from Angular2 to .NET.
+Their team has also created a myriad of starter project libraries and SDKs that cover everything from React.js to Java.

 As you can see, headless content management systems have come a long way and established themselves well in the CMS world.
 Consider leveraging one of them to empower the content owners in your organization and reduce load on your development team for content updates.
 If you find yourself needing a hand on getting started with your mobile app or React application project or are considering a Headless CMS, feel free to reach out.
 We’d love to talk.